-On May 17, 2021, the Partnership entered into a letter agreement (the "Levo Letter Agreement") with Nuvve Holding Corp. ("Nuvve Holding") and Stonepeak Rocket Holdings LP ("Stonepeak Rocket"), relating to the proposed formation of a joint venture, Levo Mobility LLC ("Levo" and such proposed joint venture, the "Levo JV").
-In connection with the Levo Letter Agreement, on May 17, 2021, Nuvve Holding issued ten-year warrants to the Partnership as follows: (i) Series B Warrants to purchase 200,000 shares of Nuvve Holding's common stock, at an exercise price of \$10.00 per share, which are fully vested upon issuance, (ii) Series C warrants to purchase 100,000 shares of Nuvve Holding's common stock, at an exercise price of \$15.00 per share, which are vested as to 50% of the shares upon issuance and vest as to the remaining 50% when Levo has entered into contracts with third parties for \$125 million in aggregate capital expenditures; (iii) Series D warrants to purchase 100,000 shares of Nuvve Holding's common stock, at an exercise price of \$20.00 per share, which are vested as to 50% of the shares upon issuance and vest as to the remaining 50% when Levo has entered into contracts with third parties for \$250 million in aggregate capital expenditures; (iv) Series E warrants to purchase 100,000 shares of Nuvve Holding's common stock, at an exercise price of \$30.00 per share, which are vested as to 50% of the shares upon issuance and vest as to the remaining 50% when Levo has entered into contracts with third parties for \$375 million in aggregate capital expenditures; and (v) Series F warrants to purchase 100,000 shares of Nuvve Holding's common stock, at an exercise price of \$40.00 per share, which are vested as to 50% of the shares upon issuance and vest as to the remaining 50% when Levo has entered into contracts with third parties for \$500 million in aggregate capital expenditures (collectively the "Nuvve Holding Warrants").
-The Nuvve Holding Warrants are accounted for in accordance with Topic 815, "Derivatives and Hedging," and are recorded on the condensed consolidated balance sheets at fair value.
-Changes in the Nuvve Holding Warrants fair value are recognized in earnings and included in other income on the condensed consolidated statements of operations.
+On May 17, 2021, the Partnership entered into a letter agreement (the "Levo Letter Agreement") with Nuvve Holding Corp. ("Nuvve Holding") and Stonepeak Rocket Holdings LP, relating to the proposed formation of a joint venture, Levo Mobility LLC ("Levo" and such proposed joint venture, the "Levo JV").
+In connection with the Levo Letter Agreement, on May 17, 2021, Nuvve Holding issued ten-year warrants to the Partnership as follows: (i) Series B Warrants to purchase 200,000 shares of Nuvve Holding's common stock, at an exercise price of \$10.00 per share, which are fully vested upon issuance; (ii) Series C warrants to purchase 100,000 shares of Nuvve Holding's common stock, at an exercise price of \$15.00 per share, which are vested as to 50% of the shares upon issuance and vest as to the remaining 50% when Levo has entered into contracts with third parties for \$125 million in aggregate capital expenditures; (iii) Series D warrants to purchase 100,000 shares of Nuvve Holding's common stock, at an exercise price of \$20.00 per share, which are vested as to 50% of the shares upon issuance and vest as to the remaining 50% when Levo has entered into contracts with third parties for \$250 million in aggregate capital expenditures; (iv) Series E warrants to purchase 100,000 shares of Nuvve Holding's common stock, at an exercise price of \$30.00 per share, which are vested as to 50% of the shares upon issuance and vest as to the remaining 50% when Levo has entered into contracts with third parties for \$375 million in aggregate capital expenditures; and (v) Series F warrants to purchase 100,000 shares of Nuvve Holding's common stock, at an exercise price of \$40.00 per share, which are vested as to 50% of the shares upon issuance and vest as to the remaining 50% when Levo has entered into contracts with third parties for \$500 million in aggregate capital expenditures; (collectively, the "Nuvve Holding Warrants").
+The Nuvve Holding Warrants are accounted for in accordance with Topic 815, "Derivatives and Hedging," and are recor